 - Gastric upsets medication like gastroenteritis tablets, antacids, laxatives, anti-nausea and anti-diarrhoea medications

 - Suppliers like adhesive bandages, blister bandages, dry-eye drops, ear plugs and small thermometer, small hand sanitiser and tissues

 6. Visit your doctor.

 5. Pack your carry-on luggage carefully before the flight.

 Life is full of unexpected events and travel insurance will protect your party and travel investment in case of unforeseen circumstances.
-Although you probably won’t need it, it is a small investment to insure your peace of mind.
+Although you probably won’t need it, it is a small investment to ensure your peace of mind.
 Look for comprehensive travel insurance that includes medical costs such as medical evacuation, and other travel cover like loss of luggage, cancellations due to natural disasters, strike and other itinerary disruptions.